eclipse-archived/ceylon-lang.org/documentation/1.1/tour/sequences.md

 ## Iterables

-An _iterable_ object, or _stream_, is an object that produces a stream of values.
-Iterable objects satisfy the interface [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html).
+An iterable object, or _stream_, is an object that produces a stream of values.
+Streams satisfy the interface [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html).

-Ceylon provides some syntax sugar for working with iterable objects:
+Ceylon provides some syntax sugar for working with streams:

 - the type `Iterable<X,Null>` represents a stream that might not produce any values when it is iterated, and may be abbreviated `{X*}`, and